Coffee Machine Buyers Guide

-I’m Stephen Richardson, a serious coffee addict and gadget lover.
 Knowing which coffee machine to buy, especially if you’re making the leap from instant coffee and the occasional Starbucks, can be a nightmare.
-Here I will be providing you with the lowdown on various types of machines.
+This guide was created specifically to provide you with the lowdown on various types of machines.

 The guide has been divided into bite-sized chapters, with a sprinkle of useful hints and tips to help you match a coffee machine with your drinking preferences.

 So how did we get to the point of one in every three UK homes having a coffee machine of some sort?
 How did the humble coffee berry rise to such lofty heights?